jamesamiller/macOS-setup/README.md

     - Finder preferences and layout
     - Firewall
     - Hostname
-    - In Spotlight, deselect "Spotlight Suggestions" and "Allow Spotlight Suggestions in Lookup"
+    - In Spotlight, deselect "Siri Suggestions" and anything else not to be accessed
 4. [Restart in recovery mode](https://support.apple.com/en-us/HT201314) and [set firmware password](https://support.apple.com/en-us/HT204455).
-5. Sign in to iCloud and sync (including Photos).

 # Software Installation